New Cross Stadium

-New Cross Stadium, Hornshay Street, Old Kent Road, in South East London was opened in the early 1900s as an athletic stadium but was mainly used for greyhound racing and speedway.
+New Cross Stadium, Hornshay Street, Old Kent Road, in South East London opened 1 June 1933, as a greyhound racing stadium and later speedway.
 The ground was adjacent to The Old Den, the then home of Millwall F.C. and was used as a training ground by the club when they did not have facilities of their own.
 The track was often referred to as 'The Frying Pan'.
 It was built inside the greyhound track and had banking all the way round.
 At the time of its closure in 1969 the stadium had a capacity of 26,000.
 The stadium was demolished in 1975.